ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 ## Data Holder
-The Data Holder (DR) represents a system entity that authenticates a consumer (resource owner or user), as part of an authorisation process (OIDC) initiated by a Data Recipient, and issues authorisation for that Data Recipient to access the consumer's data via published APIs.
+The Data Holder (DR) represents a system entity that authenticates a consumer (resource owner or user), as part of an authorisation process (OIDC) initiated by a Data Recipient, and issues an authorisation for that Data Recipient to access the consumer's data via published APIs.
 As part of this process, the consumer will provide informed consent before allowing access to their data (resource(s)) by the Data Recipient.
 For example, a Bank (Data Holder) will authorise access for a FinTech (Data Recipient) to access the resources the consumer has consented to.

 A Data Holder must be accredited in order to participate in the CDR Federation.
 A Holder will allow any Data Recipient, the identity of which is asserted by the Directory, to send authorisation and registrations requests to their services.
-References to Holder Discovery Endpoints and other metadata will be published in the Directory.
+References to Holder Discovery Endpoints and other related metadata will be published in the Directory.

 ## Data Recipient
-The Data Recipient (DR) is a CDR Federation participant that is authorised by a Data Holder to access data resources (APIs).
+The Data Recipient (DR) is a CDR Federation participant that is authorised by a Data Holder to access consumer resources (APIs).
 For example, A FinTech company that receives authorisation to access a Bank’s APIs.

 A Data Recipient must be accredited in order to participate in the CDR